COMP122/comp122-f22/assembly_programming/notes_11_28.md

       - stay tuned for information about Exam #4

    1. Assignment: 44-reverse-string-java
-      - Write three Java subroutines, using JAVA (simplified or TAC)
+      - Write three Java subroutines, using a style that is simplified or TAC Java
         * int strchr(char[] A, char c):
           - locate a character within a ~~string~~ character array
         * int strrev(char[] A, char c):